-At the University of Wisconsin-Stevens Point, geography majors are detectives who try to reveal the past and future of the Earth.
-Geography majors enjoy studying the relationship between people, places and the planet.
+At the University of Wisconsin-Stevens Point, geospatial science majors are detectives who try to reveal the past and future of the Earth.
+Geospatial science majors enjoy studying the relationship between people, places and the planet.
 If this sounds intriguing to you, consider joining us in the Department of Geography and Geology.

-geography major allows students to pursue degrees with specializations in geographc information science and cartography, cultural geography, urban planning and geodesign (the use of geospatial technologies to plan built and natural environments).
-The geoscience major incorporates the study of earth materials, geologic, geomorphic and atmospheric processes, and their geospatial relationships.
-Geoscience includes a wide variety of topics, ranging from traditional geology to hydrology, natural hazards and climate change.
+The geospatial science major allows students to pursue degrees with specializations in geographc information science and cartography, cultural geography, urban planning and geodesign (the use of geospatial technologies to plan built and natural environments).
+The Earth Science minor incorporates the study of earth materials, geologic, geomorphic and atmospheric processes, and their geospatial relationships.

 Graduates with a

-bachelor’s degree in geography or geoscience often find employment in private firms, in
+bachelor’s degree in geospatial science often find employment in private firms, in

 local, state and federal agencies, and in teaching, primarily at the secondary